onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

     {DomainAbbreviation}\_{PublisherName}\_{Description}

-Each underscore-separated subfield above must start with a capital letter and use camel-casing to separate words and acronyms.
-Acronyms must capitalize only the first letter of the acronym.
+Each underscore-separated subfield above should start with a capital letter and use camel-casing to separate words and acronyms.
+Acronyms should capitalize only the first letter of the acronym.
 Spaces and underscores should not appear within any subfield.

 The DomainAbbreviation subfield derives from the ‘domain’ field in the